 Physical Layers and the Layer Stack Manager

-As well as the signal and power plane (solid copper) layers, the PCB Editor also includes soldermask and silkscreen physical layers - these are all fabricated to make the physical board.
+As well as the signal and power plane (solid copper) layers, the PCB Editor also includes soldermask and silkscreen physical layers - these are all used during the fabrication of the physical board.
 The arrangement of these layers is referred to as the Layer Stack.
 The layer stack is configured in the Layer Stack Manager, click Design » Layer Stack to open the dialog.

 The Layer Stack Manager dialog is used to:

 - Add / remove signal and power plane layers.

 - Add / remove dielectric layers.

 - Change the order of the layers.